Achieving at Murray Park School

 - Invitation to celebration evenings

 Other reward opportunities may also be offered throughout the year.

-Pupils will be regularly updated with their total achievement points through tutor time in the mornings.
-Highest achieving pupils will be displayed and celebrated.
+Pupils will be regularly updated with their total GO4SCHOOLS points through tutor time in the mornings.
+Highest achieving pupils will be displayed, celebrated and highlighted on the weekly tutor notices.
 Pupils who struggle to accumulate points will also be discretely challenged and encouraged to actively participate.

-- Pupils are chosen by their Head of Year for having fulfilled the criteria of 95%+ attendance in a given term
+- Pupils are chosen by their Head of Year for having fulfilled the criteria of 95% attendance or better in a given term

-- A pupil will not have received more than three Sleuth incident reports in a given term
+- A pupil will not have received more than three GO4SCHOOLS incident reports in a given term

 - A pupil will not have been placed on any form of pastoral or subject report at any time during a given term

 - A pupil will not have been referred to the Internal Exclusion Unit at any time during a given term or will have been served a fixed term exclusion